pguenon/CASIMODO/README.md

 ## What is CASIMODO?

-CASIMODO is a tool designed to automatically analyze conformational changes in molecular dynamics (MD) simulations.
-It discretizes the conformational space of large biomolecular systems, revealing which geometric variables vary most over time and identifying the distinct conformations adopted throughout the simulation.
+**CASIMODO** is a Python-based tool designed to help automatically analyze conformational changes in molecular dynamics (MD) trajectories, especially in large and complex systems.
+It works by discretizing the conformational space and identifying the geometric variables that evolve throughout the simulation.

-It is optimized to run efficiently on a single CPU core and aims to produce insightful results in a short time with minimal user intervention.
-While particularly helpful for beginners who may be overwhelmed by the number of degrees of freedom in large systems, CASIMODO is also valuable for experienced researchers who seek a fast and robust way to reduce the complexity of trajectory analysis—without losing important structural information.
+The core idea behind CASIMODO is to provide a fast, lightweight, and user-friendly method for uncovering which parts of a system undergo structural changes—and how.
+It is designed to run on a single CPU core and deliver results in a relatively short amount of time, making it accessible even on modest computing resources.

-CASIMODO can be run on any environment that supports **Python** and **Bash**.
+This tool is especially valuable for early-career scientists who may find it challenging to analyze systems with many degrees of freedom.
+However, we believe experienced researchers will also find it useful due to its ease of use, speed, and ability to reduce the complexity of analysis without losing essential information.

 ---

 ## Quick Start

-This section provides a brief walkthrough to get CASIMODO running in minutes.
-For more in-depth usage and customization, see the following sections.
+This section walks you through the basic steps needed to get CASIMODO up and running in just a few minutes.
+If you're looking for more detail, feel free to read on into the later sections.

 ### Installation Requirements

-CASIMODO requires Python ≥3.9.
-A Conda environment is recommended.
+To get started, you’ll need a Python environment (Python 3.9 or higher).

-Required Python packages:
+You’ll need the following Python packages installed:

 - `numpy`
 - `scipy`